 Amica is a mutual company and was founded in 1907.
 This makes Amica the oldest mutual insurer of vehicles in the U.S. A mutual company is structured so dividends can be returned to policyholders on an annual basis if certain financial metrics are met.
-Amica has been able to return funds on 20% of the premiums over the years.
+Amica offers unique dividend policies that could help you recoup some of your annual premium each year.
+If you are interested in getting a quote from Amica, you can visit its website at amica.com.

 State Farm vs Amica: car insurance rates comparison

-Both State Farm and Amica are highly rated with Bankrate and the J.D.
-Power scores for overall customer satisfaction.
-Both earn high financial strength ratings, with an A++ and A+ rating through AM Best.
-A comparison of average rates from Quadrant Information Services shows Amica might be slightly less expensive than State Farm, although rates are highly dependent on personal factors.
+Both State Farm and Amica are included on Bankrate’s list of best car insurance companies.
+Both earn high financial strength ratings, with an A++ and A+ rating through AM Best, and above-average claims satisfaction scores from J.D.
+Power.
+A comparison of average rates from Quadrant Information Services shows State Farm is slightly less expensive than Amica, but remember that rates are highly dependent on personal factors.
+We combined all these metrics into a Bankrate Score on a 5.0 scale.
+State Farm edges out Amica in the Bankrate Score calculations.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|